AGProjects/sylk-webrtc/README.md

 ## Credits

-The following organizations have helped the development of Blink for Web by providing funding:
+The following organizations have helped the development of Sylk by providing funding:

 * [NLnet Foundation](https://www.nlnet.nl)
 * [SIDNfonds](https://www.sidnfonds.nl)